GoodEffort/Arknights-Planner/README.md

  - Press F12 (or however your browser opens the developer console)
  - In the developer console type in: localstorage.clear()
  - press Enter and refresh the page

-things I want to add
- - a way to sync your saved plans across devices (In progress)
- - share link to move it to another device/browser (new Import/Export feature kind of does this, I want it easier still)

  Data Sources
  - https://github.com/Kengxxiao/ArknightsGameData